Inalegwu/ElectroStatic/README.md

 [Electron Builder](https://electron.build.) : Tool for packaging electron apps for distribution , there isn't much to say about this package , it's pretty ubiquitous in the electron community

-[Tinybase](https://tinybase.org): A node and browser based database for building powerful local first applications.
+[PouchDB](https://pouchdb.com): A database that syncs and works well in local-first applications.

 [Biome JS](https://biomejs.dev) : For formatting and linting.